RCIRODERICK CONSULTINGTalk to an engineer

 Spanish marks number on four parts of speech, and the four parts of speech move in lockstep through every clause:

 A clause concords throughout.
-El precio alto es justo — the high price is fair.
-Los precios altos son justos — high prices are fair.
+El precio alto es justo, the high price is fair.
+Los precios altos son justos, high prices are fair.
 Every word in the noun phrase, and every verb that takes the noun phrase as subject, moves to plural together.
-A Spanish-speaker who writes los precio alto (plural article and adjective, singular noun) is making a typo, not a stylistic choice; the language registers it as ill-formed at the syntactic level.
+A Spanish-speaker who writes los precio alto, with plural article and adjective but singular noun, is making a typo, not a stylistic choice; the language registers it as ill-formed at the syntactic level.

 What programming languages do with this

-Mainstream programming languages have to assemble the scalar-versus-collection distinction from separate scaffolding:
+Mainstream programming languages have to assemble the distinction between scalar and collection from separate scaffolding:

-priceversusprices.
-The trailing s signals collection-ness by convention, but nothing in the language enforces it. price = [100, 200, 300] is legal in Python. - Wrapper types:
+• Naming conventions: price versus prices.
+The trailing s signals collection-ness by convention, but nothing in the language enforces it. price = [100, 200, 300] is legal in Python.

-[f(x) for x in xs]lifts a scalar operation over a collection.
-NumPy and the APL-family languages letf(xs)broadcast natively; most mainstream languages do not.
+• Comprehensions and broadcasting: [f(x) for x in xs] lifts a scalar operation over a collection.
+NumPy and the languages of the APL family let f(xs) broadcast natively; most mainstream languages do not.

-The reader has to recognise, from the annotation, the variable name, or the surrounding code, which world they are in.
-The reference itself — the moment of writing the variable's name — does not re-assert the type.
+The reader has to determine which world they are in from the annotation, the variable name, or the surrounding code.
+The reference itself, the variable name, does not re-assert the type.

 The Inflexión move

 In Inflexión, the article marks the type.
-El (or la) binds the name to a scalar value.
-Los (or las) binds the name to a collection.
+El or la bind the name to a scalar value.
+Los or las bind the name to a collection.
 The verb, the adjective, and any subsequent reference must agree.

 El precio es 100.